Aladdin Sane: Side one

 "Panic in Detroit" was inspired by Iggy Pop's stories of the Detroit riots in 1967 and the rise of the White Panther Party, specifically their leader John Sinclair.
 Bowie compared the ideas of Sinclair to the rebel martyr Che Guevara for the narrator in "Panic in Detroit".
-The lyrics are very dark, featuring images of urban decay, violence, drugs, emotional isolation and suicide, adding to the album's overarching theme of alienation.
-Doggett finds a thematic link between the song and Bob Dylan's "All Along the Watchtower", which "used a similar three-chord riff to underpin its apocalypse".
+The lyrics are dark, featuring images of urban decay, violence, drugs, emotional isolation and suicide, adding to the album's overarching theme of alienation.
 Musically, the song itself is built around a Bo Diddley beat; Pegg considers Ronson's guitar part very "bluesy".

 "Cracked Actor" was written following Bowie's stay at Sunset Boulevard in Los Angeles, where he witnessed prostitutes, drug use and sex.
 The song's narrator is an aging film star whose life is beginning to decline; he is "stiff on his legend" and encounters a prostitute, whom he despises.
 There are numerous double entendres regarding film stardom and sex: "show me you're real/reel", "smack, baby, smack" and "you've made a bad connection".
 Doggett describes the song as predominantly hard rock, with only a hint of glam, while Pegg describes Ronson's guitar as "dirty blues".

 Side two

 "Time" was originally written as "We Should Be On By Now" for Bowie's friend George Underwood, with vastly different lyrics.
-According to Pegg, a demo featuring Underwood, Bowie and Ronson was recorded in mid-1971 around the same time as Underwood's demo of "Song for Bob Dylan" (1971).
 The song was then rewritten, influenced by the death of New York Dolls drummer Billy Murcia and the concepts of relativity and mortality.
 The song's use of the word "wanking" led to it being banned by the BBC from radio stations.
 Garson's stride and Brechtian cabaret-style piano dominates the track while Ronson plays a similar line on guitar.

-"The Prettiest Star" was originally recorded by Bowie in 1970 as the follow-up single to "Space Oddity" (1969).
-It was written for his first wife Angela Barnett, whom he married shortly after the original's release.
-The original was produced by Tony Visconti and featured Marc Bolan on guitar, with whom Bowie would spend the next few years as a rival for the crown of the king of glam rock.
-Despite positive reviews, the original recording flopped.
-The subsequent rerecording on Aladdin Sane was glam-influenced, and featured Bolan's guitar part mimicked almost note-for-note by Ronson.
+"The Prettiest Star" was originally released in 1970 as the follow-up single to "Space Oddity" (1969).
+It was written for Bowie's first wife Angela Barnett, whom he married shortly after the original's release.
+The subsequent rerecording on Aladdin Sane was glam-influenced, and featured Marc Bolan's original guitar part mimicked almost note-for-note by Ronson.
 Buckley calls the rerecording a "revamped and much improved" version.
-Doggett argues that the song appeared out of place on Aladdin Sane, while Pegg finds that the references to "screen starlets" and "the movies in the past" mesh with its other nostalgic references.
+Doggett argues that the song appeared out of place on Aladdin Sane, while Pegg finds that the references to "screen starlets" and "the movies in the past" mesh with the album's other nostalgic references.